HTTP-RPC/Kilo/README.md

 a = {{a}}, b = {{b}}, c = {{c}}
 ```

-this code would produce the following output:
+the preceding code would generate the following output:

 ```
 a = hello, b = 123, c = true